Shell by Example: Exit Codes POSIX + Bash

 Bash

-Bash provides PIPESTATUS array for all pipe exit codes:
+Bash provides a PIPESTATUS array for all pipe exit codes:

 echo "First command: ${PIPESTATUS[0]}"